 Hi!
-My name is Mara Cox and I am in my third year of Elementary Education at the University of Victoria.
+My name is Mara Cox and I am in my fourth year of Elementary Education at the University of Victoria.

 I grew up in Kimberley, BC, a very active ski town located in the Kootenays.
 After I graduated high school in 2015, I was unsure of the direction that I wanted to pursue with my post-secondary education, and so I took time off to work, take a few courses at College of the Rockies, and travel.
 In the Fall following my graduation, I applied for and accepted a position as a Casual Education Assistant (EA) in SD6.
 This experience solidified my passion for education and working with children, and I realized my end goal of becoming an educator.

 I continued to work as an EA for the next few years while balancing an assortment of courses, a couple other jobs, a small tutoring business working with about 10 students from grade 5-11, coaching a high school soccer team, a month of travel in Europe, and three months of travel in Asia.
 Through all of this, the excitement of stepping back into a classroom after a day, a week, or a month away never faded, and I knew that education was where I was meant to be.

 I completed my first year of the Bachelor of Education program in Cranbrook, BC at the College of the Rockies.
 This was a great experience, but I knew that I wanted to venture out and explore the West Coast, and the University of Victoria was a perfect fit for me.

 I completed my first practicum in a grade 1 classroom in Dalian, China at the Maple Leaf Foreign Nationals School.
 This was an incredible learning experience, and I really enjoyed the opportunities that I had to push myself outside of my comfort zone.
 I had planned to teach a grade 4/5 class in Yellowknife, NWT for my second practicum, but was unfortunately unable to do so in the wake of the Covid-19 pandemic.